slin63/chronicpizza/content/posts/defish.md

 I wouldn't have gotten the experience of living in Brooklyn, something  completely unlike anywhere I've lived before.
 A place where:

-- you have to go up four flights of stairs to go home, down those same four flights to do laundry, back up those same four flights again while your laundry's going, and back down those same four flights to move stuff to the dryer, and so on
 - you can get any food you want, but still end up only eating Japanese, peanut butter, and cereal for a month
 - it always smells faintly of urine, no matter what the time of day or where you are
-- once you lose something, you know it's gone for good
-- nobody looks like anyone and everyone is from everywhere
 - amazing people are always within reach and always willing to talk

 (Am I enumerating things too much?
 I don't care.
 Nobody's going to read this!)